 What about main roads?

-Traffic displacement due to a low traffic neighbourhood can occur, but the long term effect is usually not significant.
+Recent low traffic neighbourhood schemes in Hackney showed no increase in traffic on main roads.
+Even if some traffic is displaced onto main roads in the short term, the long term effect is usually not significant.
 For example, in the Walthamstow Village low traffic neighbourhood there was a 56% decrease in traffic within the scheme area and 11% increase on the boundary roads, but traffic was more spread out through the day with lower peak traffic flows, and there was no impact on bus services.
-Even if low traffic neighbourhoods increase the number of vehicles on main roads, traffic flow may improve as fewer vehicles are turning into and out of side roads.
-Adjustments to traffic light timings to improve traffic flow may be possible on the main road network, but not if some of the traffic bypasses junctions using minor roads.
+In the longer term, traffic volumes on main roads may decrease if area-wide improvements in the cycle network encourage people to drive less, as has happened in other European countries such as the Netherlands.

 Vision: a road network which works for everyone walking, cycling or driving